Skip to main content

 Important

-Soil risk for farm dairy effluent application
+Soil risk when applying farm dairy effluent

 There are over 400 soils in the Waikato region.